-As is obvious from the titles of the requested documents, they form part of the personal file of the concerned official, which contains the documents concerning his administrative status or are inextricably linked with it.
-In particular, documents 2 and 8 form part of the personal file of the staff member concerned.
-Documents 1, 3, 4, 5, 6, and 7 are inextricably linked with the administrative status of the person concerned since they reflect the career history or are internal opinions of the services that were taken into account by the Appointing Authority for its decision of 9 April 2021 concerning the declaration of the intention to engage in an occupational activity submitted by Mr Esteva Mosso.
+As is obvious from the title of the requested document, it forms part of the personal file of the official concerned, which contains the documents concerning his administrative status.
+The requested document, forms part of the personal file of the staff member concerned as it concerns the decision of the Appointing Authority regarding the new occupational activity of Mr Esteva Mosso after leaving the service.